dengyishuo/eTTR/README.md

 stochOsc <- stoch(hlc)
 ```

-TTR works with the `chartSeries()` function in [quantmod](https://github.com/joshuaulrich/quantmod).
+eTTR works with the `chartSeries()` function in [quantmod](https://github.com/joshuaulrich/quantmod).
 Here's an example that uses `chartSeries()` and adds TTR-calculated indicators and overlays to the chart.

 ```r
 library(quantmod)